lulzsun/RePlaysTV/README.md

 	* Snapshots Tab/Viewer
   * Disable/remove unnecessary background services
     * Minor issue, but it would be best for memory usage to get rid of them
-  * Slow and bulky install/update process
-    * Also conflicts with some antivirus software
   * Make code more maintainable

 # Disclaimer